awesomephant/blog/posts/continuous-typography.md

 thumb: "https://maxkohler.com/assets/continuous-type/spot.png"
 ---

-Here are some notes about an idea I've been calling Continuous Typography for the sake of thinking about it.
+Here are some notes about an idea I've been calling "Continuous Typography".
 It's a way of thinking about typography in terms of continuous functions, rather than absolute values.

-Functions (you'll recall from your maths textbook) produce different results based on one or more input parameters.
+Functions produce different results based on one or more input parameters.
 For example, the function $f(x) = 3x + 2$ will return different results depending on the value of its input parameter $x$.

 If we apply this idea to typography, it allows us to make design decisions relative to variable input parameters like screen size, connection speed, user preferences, and so on.
 This can apply to any environment, but it's especially useful for typesetting on the web.